mdsarfaraz377/CodeExcercise/1-spa.md

-# Problem 2 : single page application
+# Excercise 1 : single page application

 We need you to build us a small single page application vuejs to manage class.